May 4: fading fast

 Just last weekend the bluebells were superb at Ide Hill, Meenfield Wood and Downe Bank but, while the odd patch lingers on spectacularly, time is already running out on the bluebell season.
 They peaked for only a short period this year it seems.
 I won’t claim any inside knowledge of why – maybe the lack of rain until the last day or so.
 But they are definitely already in obvious decline.
 Oh well … till next year then.

 April 18: beginning to peak

 One of the most magical times of the year is when the woodland floor turns blue.
-This year it’s kicking off a bit later than normal because of the frankly disgraceful weather between February and mid-April.
-But thanks to the sudden switch to summer – bypassing spring completely it seems – there should be a profusion of bluebells from now until the third week of May, so it will be worth heading for the woods (update: as I write, now May 6 the bluebells are already fading somewhat).
-The best bluebell displays on the walks here are Ide Hill, One Tree Hill (walk 6 and 7), Polhill Bank/Meenfield Woods at Shoreham (walk 18), Hever, Petts Wood and Chislehurst, Westerham, Shoreham Circular (take the high Meenfield Woods diversion), Otford and Romney Street, and Downe (if you do a brief diversion down into the woods at Point 3 and continue to Berry’s Hill – marked on the map and the pdf).
+From this weekend (April 19) onwards there should be a profusion of bluebells until the second week of May, so it will be worth heading for the woods.
+The best bluebell displays on the walks here are Ide Hill, One Tree Hill (walk 6 and 7), Polhill Bank/Meenfield Woods at Shoreham (walk 18), Hever, Petts Wood and Chislehurst, Westerham, Fackenden Down and Romney Street (19), and Downe (but only if you do the diversion down into the woods at Point 3 and continue to Berry’s Hill – marked on the map and the pdf).
 Eynsford/Lullingstone and Chiddingstone/Penshurst probably aren’t the best bluebell walks, although on the latter there are rich concentrations at one or two points.

 Early bluebells at Meenfield Wood, near Shoreham, Kent.
 2019, April 13. © Adam McCulloch